How Much Do I Need to Retire?

 Section 05 Weathering market volatility

-This is where the more stable parts of your financial plan come into play.
-Social Security and annuities are guaranteed and will continue to provide you income through a downturn.
-Meanwhile, a cash reserve and the guaranteed cash value of permanent whole life insurance can help you create the income you need.
-This allows you to maintain your lifestyle while you wait for your stocks to recover.
+Meanwhile, cash savings and the cash value of permanent whole life insurance can help you create the income you need.
+This can allow you to maintain your lifestyle while you wait for your stocks to recover.

 Using market fluctuations to your advantage

 A market downturn is often a buying opportunity.
 By rebalancing your portfolio during a downturn, you have the opportunity to reap additional gains when the markets recover.
-This can help your plan keep up with inflation over the long term.
+This can help your financial plan keep up with inflation over the long term.

 Section 06 Planning for inflation and taxes